qtgeo1248/MKS22X-FinalProject/README.md

 A Mouse
 ```
 ## Instructions:
-1. Navigate to our repo and open processing!
+1. Navigate to our repo (and the sketch WordGame) and open processing!
 2. Click the play/run button in the upper left corner.
 3. When your screen appears, you will see a gray crossword and a big orange bowl with letters in it.
 Your goal is to make words from the letters you are given!
 There is one special word per level!
 4. Click on the letters that you want to use to make a word.
 Be sure to click on the bottom left corner of the letter!
 If you don’t, WE WILL CHOOSE A LETTER FOR YOU that will be added to the word you are trying to make :happy: